fma2/pcp-intro-web-development-2016/units/5-finalproject.md

 Congratulations!
 You’ve learned enough HTML and CSS to build a fully functioning website from scratch.

+Use the links below to jump to a section on this page.

 - [Final Project directions](#directions)
 - [Tips for the Final Project](#tips)
 - [Homework submission](#homeworksubmission)